 Fire Training Research Experiments Conducted Inside Firefighter Training Props

-The Firefighter Safety Research Institute completed a series of experiments inside metal storage containers used as training props.
+UL's Fire Safety Research Institute completed a series of experiments inside metal storage containers used as training props.
 This phase of experiments compares a lined and a non-lined metal container prop to a wood framed structure designed to represent a single family dwelling.

 Fire Training Research Experiments Conducted Inside Concrete Structures